 Sports services and youth work

 In Finland, municipal sports services work closely with other municipal departments and with other sectors, NGOs and associations across municipal boundaries.
-As a result, the country boasts an extensive network of local facilities for everyday physical activity, with municipal sports facilities at its core.
+As a result of this cooperation, the country boasts an extensive network of local facilities for everyday physical activity, with municipal sports facilities at its core.
 Local authorities own and maintain the majority of Finland’s 36,000 sports facilities.

 Health-enhancing physical activity

 Municipal youth work and policy are organised as multi-professional collaboration.
-Young people are offered venues to hang out with friends, camps and other leisure activities; there are workshops for those requiring special support, and various groups and channels for influence and participation.
+Young people have a choice of venues to hang out in with friends; they can go to camps and try a diverse range of leisure activities; there are workshops for those requiring special support, and various groups and channels for influence and participation.

-Youth services have a long tradition of collaborating with educational and social services departments, employment authorities and with NGOs in various partnership projects.
-It is increasingly more common that authorities and NGOs form networks to prevent social exclusion and to support multicultural youth work and influential youth groups.
-Regions cooperate in promoting youth involvement and communicating to young people.
+Youth services have a long tradition of collaborating with educational and social services departments, employment authorities and NGOs in various partnership projects.
+It is increasingly common for authorities and NGOs to form networks to prevent social exclusion and to support multicultural youth work and influential youth groups.
+Regions cooperate in promoting youth involvement and offering information to young people.